Updated May 2022

 You will be able to see countries throughout the world where visitors to your website reside.

-The length of time a visitor stays on your website is essential to understanding the value your website is providing.
+The length of time a visitor stays on your website is essential to understanding your website’s value.
 This information is readily available in Google Analytics.

-If visitors are live on your website when logging into Google Analytics, you will see their location and what they are searching for on your site.
+If visitors are live on your website, you will see their location and what they are searching for on your site when logging into Google Analytics.

 Google Analytics is an essential and accessible resource that I highly recommend.